ncor/atomic-di/README.md

 ### Scoped resolver

 The `scoped` function creates a resolver that contains logic specific to scoped registrations, often supported by IoC containers.
-These resolvers operate on scope instances that are passed into the resolution context when called.
-They check whether their instance is in the scope, and depending on this, save a new instance or return an existing one within that scope.
+These resolvers operate on scope instances that are passed into a resolution context when called.
+They check whether their instance is in a scope, and depending on this, save a new instance or return an existing one within that scope.
 If a resolver is not passed a scope when called, it will behave as a singleton, simulating a global scope.
 ```ts
 const getRandom = scoped(Math.random)
 ```